 Step 2: Limit access

 Next, let’s limit who can see your Facebook posts and personal info.
-Click the padlock symbol in the top right, and then in the drop-down menu select Who Can See My Stuff?.
+Click the same downwards facing arrow in the top right hand corner as before and click Settings.

 For extra control choose More Options and select Custom from the dropdown.
 This lets you specify individuals you don’t want to share your Facebook posts with.
 Perhaps work colleagues or family members you don't want to be able to see every detail of your life.
 Sorry mum.